larcenous-lobotomy/sudoku/README.md

                                                                                   cells), and mouseclick selection and
                                                                                   num-key based input.
 The code prints out the solution on the terminal for reference.

 All back buttons take you one step back.
 The reload takes you to the main menu.

+INDICATIONS -
+To run the code - type this into your terminal -> python main.py

 NOTE - You have to have these files in the same directory, and python 2.7 and pygame 1.9 installed on your system.